gvwilson/thirdbit/src/fiction/in-heck/index.md

 Well, they'd have to fix that, wouldn't they?

 Could they see his tech?
-Special Blazes looked at Miz Tumbly and tapped his chest.
+Special Blazes looked at Miz Nabbles and tapped his chest.
 When she nodded,
 he pulled up his shirt.
 The children ooh'ed and aah'ed at the glassy lozenge strapped to his chest.